when to prune blueberry bushes

 Annual pruning begins once the oldest stems are approaching 5-6 years old.
 This annual pruning should be done on the offseason while the plant is dormant and not actively growing.
 This is typically in late winter or early spring.

-Winter dormant pruning
+winter dormant pruning

 Removing damaged, weak, crossing, or diseased canes during winter dormancy creates space for healthy new stems to grow.